 Get your daytime fun on

-One of the province’s truly amazing entertainment spaces, the Ministry of Cricket (and Other Homeless Sports), now has a new escape room, The Sherlock Holmes Mystery (part 3D gaming experience, part Sherlock Holmes museum), as well as more than 20 other activities on offer, including bubble soccer, Nerf war, combat archery and even quidditch.
-If chucking stuff floats your boat, Montréal isn’t lacking for axe-throwing emporiums: check out Maniax, Rage Academy and Sports de Combats.
+One of the province’s truly amazing entertainment spaces, the Ministry of Cricket (and Other Homeless Sports), has an escape room, The Sherlock Holmes Mystery (part 3D gaming experience, part Sherlock Holmes museum), as well as more than 15 other activities on offer, including bubble soccer, Battle of Nerfs!, extreme archery games and even Quidditch.
+If chucking stuff floats your boat, Montréal isn’t lacking for axe-throwing emporiums: check out Maniax, Rage: Axe Throwing Centre and Sports de Combats.
 For the speed-minded, Vortex Racing offers state-of-the-art F1 racing simulators (they cost 400 grand apiece) that have to be experienced to be believed.
-And for those of you who roll a little slower, the Old Port’s brand new giant Ferris wheel, La Grande Roue de Montréal, is open for business, offering climate-controlled gondolas, package experiences and, of course, rad views of Old Montréal and downtown.
+And for those of you who roll a little slower, the Old Port’s giant Ferris wheel, La Grande Roue de Montréal, is open for business, offering climate-controlled gondolas, package experiences and, of course, rad views of Old Montréal and downtown.

 Great eats and pre-drinks, Pt.
 1: Plateau-style

 The eating and pre-drinks portion of the evening is, arguably, the most critical phase: not only are you setting the tone, this is the fuel for your fun.
 If you’re starting out on the Plateau Mont-Royal, imaginative hipster magnet and oyster/cocktail bar Le Majestique is all eye candy and killer cuisine.
-Around the corner on Duluth Street, find super-popular brew pub Reservoir, and directly across the street from that, new kid on the block Bar Suzanne, with its fresh fusion menu (dumplings!).
-Fab food and drinks are also the raison d’être of L’Gros Luxe (Caesars topped grilled cheese sandwiches, spring rolls, onion rings and more), and Big in Japan’s delectable small plate menu and vibrant vibe have also made it big in Montréal.
+Around the corner on Duluth Street, find super-popular brew pub Le Reservoir, and directly across the street from that, Bar Suzanne, with its fresh fusion menu (dumplings!).
+Fab food and drinks are also the raison d’être of L’Gros Luxe (Caesars topped grilled cheese sandwiches, onion rings and more).

 Eats and pre-drinks, Pt.
 2: Downtown-style